The weather has been glorious the last few days.

 I’m fairly sure of the identity of this one but happy to be corrected.

 Last year, following a visit to Overbeck’s garden in Salcombe further down the coast (here), I had to do a similar internet search exercise to try to identify a plant.
-At Coleton Fishacre this same plant has a label, so the mystery is now solved!
+At Coleton Fishacre this same plant has a label, so that mystery is now solved!

 The valley leads down to the Coast Path and a lovely view over Pudcombe Cove